-This statement provides information on how, and the extent to which, the Trustee's policies in relation to the exercising of rights (including voting rights), attached to the Scheme's investments, and engagement activities have been followed during the year ended 31 December 2023 ("the reporting year").
+This statement provides information on how, and the extent to which, the Trustee's policies in relation to the exercising of rights (including voting rights), attached to the Plan's investments, and engagement activities have been followed during the year ended 5 April 2024 ("the reporting year").
 In addition, the statement provides a summary of the voting behaviour and most significant votes cast during the reporting year.
+This does not cover Additional Voluntary Contributions (AVCs) as they are not considered material.